 EEMS was used to model the Little Bow River Alberta, Canada.
 The modeling domain included the upper Little Bow River main stem from the town of High River to upstream of Travers Reservoir, an in-stream Twin Valley Reservoir, and its tributary Mosquito Creek.
 The model was calibrated to accurately represent the system hydrodynamics and water quality (flow, temperature, dissolved oxygen and nutrient dynamics).
 Rooted aquatic plants and epiphytes were simulated in the model.
 A sensitivity analysis was conducted and water quality loading under various scenarios was calculated.

 DSI supported AESRI, Canada, to develop an instream hydrodynamic and water quality model of Oldman River.
 EFDC was selected for the Oldman River system by client as the use of this model application allows the evaluation of contaminant loadings, and their effect on river water quality, under various management and engineering options in sub-basin.
 Additionally, the dynamic water quality model is the basis for a toxic integrated model and scenarios of the Oldman River to support watershed and regional planning.
 Constituents modeled included 2D depth averaged hydrodynamics, water temperature, dissolved oxygen, organic carbon, organic and inorganic phosphorous nutrients, organic and inorganic nitrogen nutrients, and planktonic algae.
 A sensitivity study of the rooted aquatic plant and epiphyte module (RPEM) was also conducted.

 Download an example model and run with the free EEMS Demo Version.

-This model is provided as a useful exercise in how to build hydrodynamic model, and from that a water quality model, using available data, which is provided in the “Data” folder of this download.
+This model is provided as a useful exercise in how to build a hydrodynamic and a water quality model, using available data, which is provided in the “Data” folder.
 The steps to do this are provided in the How-to-guides in the EE Knowledge Base.
 The final models are also provided for comparison.